 What do you do after chasing excellence at work or after watching a new film at the movie theatre?
 You reward yourself with a pizza, of course.
-Pizzas are widely popular among Hongkongers and are generally eaten right out of the oven with molten cheese and charred edges.
+Pizza shops are widely popular in Hong Kong so Hongkongers have high expectations, with pies generally eaten right out of the oven with molten cheese and charred edges.

 Thin crust or thick, Hong Kong’s top varieties of Italy’s celebrated gift-to-the-world goes above and beyond on impeccable quality and creativity.
 If you’re looking for an amazing pizzeria to share good memories with your friends, we’ve got you covered!
 Read through our top picks for the best pizza in Hong Kong.